srilathasinguluri/pumbed_fetcher/README.md

 Code Organization
-Your project is structured as follows:
+the project is structured as follows:

 pubmed_fetcher.py → The main script that fetches research papers from PubMed, extracts required details, and saves them as a CSV file. requirements.txt → Contains the list of required dependencies for the project.